<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Another option to do this is to download the application for Chrome (firefox is also available).

 WHEW.
 That was a bit of work, eh?
-But so great on you to set it up so that you can just fill your Kindle Reading App with tons of free eBooks, below.
+But so great for you to set it up so that you can just fill your Kindle Reading App with tons of free eBooks, below.

 27 Resources for Finding Free eBooks